Istanbul: History

-Neolithic artifacts, uncovered by archeologists at the beginning of the 21st century, indicate that Istanbul's historic peninsula was settled as far back as the 6th millennium BCE.
+Neolithic artifacts, uncovered by archeologists at the beginning of the 21st century, indicate that Istanbul's historic peninsula was settled as far back as the 6th millennium BC.
 That early settlement, important in the spread of the Neolithic Revolution from the Near East to Europe, lasted for almost a millennium before being inundated by rising water levels.
-The first human settlement on the Asian side, the Fikirtepe mound, is from the Copper Age period, with artifacts dating from 5500 to 3500 BCE, On the European side, near the point of the peninsula (Sarayburnu), there was a Thracian settlement during the early 1st millennium BCE.
+The first human settlement on the Asian side, the Fikirtepe mound, is from the Copper Age period, with artifacts dating from 5500 to 3500 BC, On the European side, near the point of the peninsula (Sarayburnu), there was a Thracian settlement during the early 1st millennium BC.
 Modern authors have linked it to the Thracian toponym Lygos, mentioned by Pliny the Elder as an earlier name for the site of Byzantium.

-The history of the city proper begins around 660 BCE, (Note: The foundation of Byzantion (Byzantium) is sometimes, especially in encyclopedic or other tertiary sources, placed firmly in 667 BCE.
+The history of the city proper begins around 660 BC, (Note: The foundation of Byzantion (Byzantium) is sometimes, especially in encyclopedic or other tertiary sources, placed firmly in 667 BC.
 Historians have disputed the precise year the city was founded.
-Commonly cited is the work of 5th-century-BCE historian Herodotus, which says the city was founded seventeen years after Chalcedon, which came into existence around 685 BCE.
-Eusebius concurs with 685 BCE as the year Chalcedon was founded, but places Byzantion's establishment in 659 BCE.
-Among more modern historians, Carl Roebuck proposed the 640s BCE and others have suggested even later.
-The foundation date of Chalcedon is itself subject to some debate; while many sources place it in 685 BC, others put it in 675 BCE or even 639 BCE (with Byzantion's establishment placed in 619 BCE).
-Some sources refer to Byzantium's foundation as the 7th century BCE.) when Greek settlers from Megara established Byzantium on the European side of the Bosporus.
+Commonly cited is the work of 5th-century-BC historian Herodotus, which says the city was founded seventeen years after Chalcedon, which came into existence around 685 BC.
+Eusebius concurs with 685 BC as the year Chalcedon was founded, but places Byzantion's establishment in 659 BC.
+Among more modern historians, Carl Roebuck proposed the 640s BC and others have suggested even later.
+The foundation date of Chalcedon is itself subject to some debate; while many sources place it in 685 BC, others put it in 675 BC or even 639 BC (with Byzantion's establishment placed in 619 BC).
+Some sources refer to Byzantium's foundation as the 7th century BC.) when Greek settlers from Megara established Byzantium on the European side of the Bosporus.
 The settlers built an acropolis adjacent to the Golden Horn on the site of the early Thracian settlements, fueling the nascent city's economy.
-The city experienced a brief period of Persian rule at the turn of the 5th century BCE, but the Greeks recaptured it during the Greco-Persian Wars.
-Byzantium then continued as part of the Athenian League and its successor, the Second Athenian League, before gaining independence in 355 BCE.
-Long allied with the Romans, Byzantium officially became a part of the Roman Empire in 73 CE.
-Byzantium's decision to side with the Roman usurper Pescennius Niger against Emperor Septimius Severus cost it dearly; by the time it surrendered at the end of 195 CE, two years of siege had left the city devastated.
-Five years later, Severus began to rebuild Byzantium, and the city regained—and, by some accounts, surpassed—its previous prosperity.
+The city experienced a brief period of Persian rule at the turn of the 5th century BC, but the Greeks recaptured it during the Greco-Persian Wars.
+Byzantium then continued as part of the Athenian League and its successor, the Second Athenian League, before gaining independence in 355 BC.
+Long allied with the Romans, Byzantium officially became a part of the Roman Empire in 73 AD.
+Byzantium's decision to side with the Roman usurper Pescennius Niger against Emperor Septimius Severus cost it dearly; by the time it surrendered at the end of 195 AD, two years of siege had left the city devastated.
+Five years later, Severus began to rebuild Byzantium, and the city regained – and, by some accounts, surpassed – its previous prosperity.